Comic Relief to do 'full review' of investment policy

 Comic Relief chief executive Kevin Cahill admitted "a small percentage" of funds had been invested in such businesses through "managed funds".

-But he said: "We listen to the public and we will do the right thing."'Room for doubt'
+But he said: "We listen to the public and we will do the right thing."

 Asked about tobacco and arms firms, Mr Cahill said the charity was aware that money was going in "managed funds" but not being invested directly.